 Plan Brochure — Information regarding your 2014-2015 Student Health Insurance Plan

 Changes Due to the Affordable Care Act — How does the federal healthcare reform affect your student health insurance plan?

 Resources & Links — Information available on student health insurance and student health and wellness

-Medical Insurance Guide for Students — Helpful information for you to better understand your coverage options, costs and obligations so that you can make an informed decision on your medical insurance, during school or post graduation.
+Medical Insurance Guide for Students — Helpful information for you to better understand your coverage options, costs and obligations so that you can make an informed decision on your medical insurance, both while in college and post graduation

 Sweet Briar Forms and Information

 Special Accommodation Form — Special housing accommodations application form for resident students who present conditions — medical or psychological — which are well documented by a licensed physician